 In California, parents have an obligation to support their children through age 18 (or age 19, if they are still in high school).
 This means that they typically do not have an obligation to fund their children’s higher education.
 However, many parents understandably still wish to address college tuition and expenses during their divorce or separation.

 Although college tuition and expenses are not covered by child support, parents can address them through various other means.
 For example, one option is for parents to agree that they will each contribute a minimum amount to their children’s higher education costs – whether through a 529 savings plan or another savings vehicle.
 Alternatively, parents may choose to establish a trust at the time of their divorce or separation that sets aside funds that can only be accessed by their children for education-related needs.

-Speak With an Orange County Child Support Lawyer in Confidence
+Speak With an Irvine Child Support Lawyer in Confidence

 Do you have questions about child support?
-To speak with an experienced Orange County child support lawyer at Seastrom Tuttle & Murphy in confidence, please call 949-474-0800 or request an appointment online today.
+To speak with an experienced Irvine child support lawyer at Seastrom Tuttle & Murphy in confidence, please call 949-474-0800 or request an appointment online today.